leewtai/leewtai.github.io/courses/linear_regression/README.md

 # Linear Regression

 Linear regression is the first class where **data** meets **statistics** meets **programming**.

-But more importantly, many confuse the concept of regression as a method of finding the best line with regression as a way data is generated.
-Why this differentiation matters goes beyond regression and highlights the care required when people are performing data analyses.
-The lessons here will explain why statistics is so critical in all applied sciences that use data.

-I will review some of these topics but I'm assuming:
+It is often the first model that people use to mathematically define relationships between variables.
+It is also one of the foundational machine learning models as well.
+The algorithm is simple, matrix multiplication in one line of code, but knowing how to diagnose it for the different types of problems can be challenging.

+### Pre-requisites
 - Some basic exposure to programming
   - Plotted a scatter plot, ran a for-loop, are familiar with data analysis
 - Exposure to an introductory statistics class
-  - Average, median, hypothesis testing, correlation, what is a random variables etc
+  - Average, median, hypothesis testing, correlation, the difference between a random variables and its realization

 At the end of this you should feel comfortable to
 - Translate a general scientific problem into a concrete statistical question